kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_shelter_and_clothing.md

 If you need extra insulation in a pinch, stuff your clothing with dry leaves, grass, or other insulating materials.

 TODO: More about layers
+TODO: Talk more about specific articles of clothing

 ## Building shelters
+TODO: How to set up a tent

 ### Choosing a shelter location